Chaco Canyon, NM 2011

 The historical park includes the magnificent world-famous ruins of Pueblo Bonito, Casa Rinconada, Chetro Ketl, and others , as well as Fajada Butte, on top of which is the well-publicized Sun Dagger site.

 Chaco Canyon lies near the center of the San Juan Basin of New Mexico, which is near the southeastern edge of the much larger Colorado Plateau.
 This region has broad exposures of horizontal sedimentary layers that have eroded into plateaus, mesas, buttes, and canyons.
 The rocks exposed in Chaco Canyon record an interval in the Earth’s history during the Late Cretaceous Period, approximately 75 to 80 million years ago.
 During this time, Chaco was part of the migrating coastline of an ancient inland sea.
 In the Late Cretaceous, much of the Southern Rocky Mountain Region was characterized by a subtropical climate which supported lowland forests of conifer, eucalyptus, ebony palm, cypress, and magnolia.
 Upland areas supported hardwood forests of oak, walnut, ash, and birch.
 The landscape of late cretaceous Chaco Canyon resembled modern day coastal areas, such as those found on the southeastern Atlantic and Gulf coast of the United States.
 These mainland beach, coastal plain, and barrier island environments consist of marshes, swamps, river deltas and lagoons adjacent to beach and relatively shallow coastal waters.
+The two main rock units at Chaco Canyon are the Menefee Formation and Cliff House Sandstone, both part of the Mesaverde Group.
+The late Cretaceous coastal environment preserved in the Mesaverde was teeming with a variety of life.
+The Menefee Formation, which erodes into shaly badlands, is particularly fossiliferous, including petrified wood as well as the remains of turtles, dinosaurs, and crocodilians.

 In Classic Pueblo times (between 1050 and 1100) Pueblo Bonito could have housed perhaps 1,000 Natives in some 600 rooms.
 It was the largest and one of the most spectacular buildings constructed by the Anasazi, (Ancient Pueblo).